ArturoDent/find-and-transform/scriptOperations.md

 ```

 The above is 2 `replace`'s.
 The first one will be applied to the first `find`.
 And the second `replace` will be applied to the second `find`.

+> **Comments in an array-form `jsOperation`**: since each element gets joined onto one line, a `// line comment` element would otherwise swallow every element after it on that line - including a later `return`.
+To prevent that, any `// ...` line comment in an array element is automatically stripped before joining.
+Use a `/* ... */` block comment instead if you want the comment to remain in the joined code, e.g. `"/* explain this step */"` as its own array element.

 -------------